ericlingit/battery-notitfy/README.md

 ## Context

-To maintain maximum battery life, it's best to keep it charged between 50%-80%.
-Keep it completely full (or empty) stresses the battery, and makes it degrade faster.
+To prolong battery life, it's best to keep it charged between 50%-80%.
+Keeping it completely full (or empty) stresses the battery, and degrades it faster.
 See this ArsTechnica article on [the best way to use a lithium-ion battery, redux](https://arstechnica.com/gadgets/2014/04/ask-ars-the-best-way-to-use-a-lithium-ion-battery-redux/).

-Most laptops with Windows preinstalled have some kind of firmware utility that can either stop charging when the battery reaches 80%, or limit the charging range to extend the battery's life.
+Most laptops with Windows preinstalled have an utility that can stop charging when the battery reaches 80% to extend the battery's life.
 This utility stops working if you dual boot into Linux.

 ## Goals and non-goals